Lock solutions in dialysis

 Reconstitute the urokinase that is delivered in a separate vial with TauroLock™ withdrawn from the ampoule.
 TauroLock™-U25.000 must be used immediately after reconstitution.

 - Draw the TauroLock™ solution from the ampoule into a sterile syringe.

 - To ensure the solution’s prophylactic efficacy, slowly instil a volume sufficient to fill the entire lumens of the VAD.

-- You may check the correct filling volume of each lumen as indicated on the device, or obtain instructions from the respective manufacturer.
+- You can check the correct filling volume of each lumen as indicated on the device or based on the manufacturer’s instructions.